 Diglycerin was not irritating when applied neat (0.5 ml) for 4 h to rabbit skin.
 Polyglycerin-3 (undiluted) and a polyglycerol mixture containing Polyglycerin-3 and Diglycerin (50.8 and 28.2%, respectively) were not irritating in 2 acute dermal irritation tests performed in rabbits.
 In 2 human patch tests, Diglycerin (undiluted) was not irritating when applied neat to 33 subjects for 24 h, and produced questionable erythema in 5 out of 34 subjects when applied neat for 48 h; these results were not considered reliable due to methodological deficiencies.
 Neither 50% Diglycerin nor undiluted Polyglycerin-3 were irritating when applied neat to 50 subjects for 24 h in 2 separate human patch tests (unspecified volume).

 The sensitizing potential of Diglycerin was tested in groups of female CBA mice at concentrations of 0, 25, 50, or 100%, in ethanol/water (7:3; v:v) in an LLNA; the stimulation index values were determined to be 1.4, 2.1, and 1.9, respectively.
+In a maximization test, Diglycerin was administered to Dunkin-Hartley guinea pigs via a 20% intradermal injection (in water) followed by an undiluted epicutaneous application during induction and challenge.
+Two of the animals evaluated at 24 h and 3 of the animals evaluated at 48 h exhibited positive reactions to the undiluted test article; the test article was considered to be a sensitizer.
 The test article was deemed non-sensitizing.
-Diglycerin, tested in saline or water, was not sensitizing in three separate guinea pig maximization tests (up to 25% intradermal injection and undiluted epicutaneous application during induction; undiluted challenge application).
-In another maximization test, Diglycerin was administered to Dunkin-Hartley guinea pigs via a 20% intradermal injection (in water) followed by an undiluted epicutaneous application during induction and challenge.
-Two of the animals evaluated at 24 h and three of the animals evaluated at 48 h exhibited positive reactions to the undiluted test article; the test article was considered to be a sensitizer.
-Two polyglycerol mixtures containing Polyglycerin-3 and Diglycerin, intradermally injected at 5% during induction, were not sensitizing in two guinea pig maximization tests (50.8 and 28.2%; 43.8 and 27%, respectively).
+Undiluted Diglycerin, injected at 5% in water and Freund's complete adjuvant, and applied dermally at 100% during induction and challenge was not sensitizing in a guinea pig maximization test.
+Diglycerin tested at 99.8% in saline, that was injected at 12.5 or 25% during induction, applied dermally at 100% during induction, and at 50 or 100% during challenge was not sensitizing in a guinea pig maximization test, Diglycerin tested at 5% in water, was not sensitizing when injected at 10% during induction and applied dermally at 100% during induction and challenge.
+Two polyglycerol mixtures, one containing 50.8% Polyglycerin-3, 28.2% Diglycerin, 15.9% polyglycerin-4, and 4.9% polyglycerin-5 and higher oligomers and the other containing 43% Polyglycerin-3, 27% Diglycerin, 16% polyglycerin-4, and 14% polyglycerin 5-8, both injected at 5% (of the mixture) during the intradermal induction phase, and applied at 100% during epicutaneous induction and challenge, were not sensitizing in two guinea pig maximization tests.